jim1001/paper/paper.md

 We compared our measurements of particle aging with a model simulation.
 The model is details in Smith et al (2002).

+# Results
+The simulations indicate that coagulation is the dominant growth mechanism for these particles.